This article was updated in January of 2020, for ArcGIS Pro 2.7.

 8. In the Contents pane, select the yellow Female layer.

-9. On the ribbon, on the Data tab, on the far left, open the Definition query menu.
+9. On the ribbon, click the Data tab.
+On the far left, open the Definition query menu.

 10. Choose Young Women from this menu to change the active query.

 This definition query filters the layer to only unemployment rates for females between the ages of 15 and 24.
-The expression reads Age_description = ’15 to 24 years old’ And Sex_description = ‘Female’
+The expression reads age_desc = ’15 to 24 years old’ And sex_desc = ‘Female’

 11. In the Contents pane, rename the yellow layer Young Women.